 Review and Selection Procedures:

-- Applicants must submit all application materials (Common Application, high school transcript, a letter of recommendation, ACT or SAT scores) on or before the Early Action deadline of November 15.
+- Applicants must submit all application materials (Common Application, high school transcript, a letter of recommendation, ACT or SAT scores) by deadline of January 15, 2015.

-- Additional application materials for the Theology & Religious Studies Scholarship must be submitted via email to email@example.com by mail to Admissions Office, c/o Drew Riley, PO Box 4800, Moraga, CA 94575 on or before noon, December 6, 2013.
+- Additional application materials for the Theology & Religious Studies Scholarship must be submitted via email to email@example.com, or by mail to Admissions Office, c/o Drew Riley, PO Box 4800, Moraga, CA 94575, on or before noon, January 15, 2015.
 Those additional materials include:

 A personal essay of no more than 1000 words total, which responds to the following prompts: